 View this post on Instagram

 The vibe: If riding alongside others and comparing your stats on a virtual leaderboard is what motivates you, Peloton is the online spin class for you.
 It has a community feel; members get to know the instructors, who often give shout-outs during class to members who have hit certain ride milestones, have a birthday or are riding for the first time.
 There’s an intimacy to the Peloton experience.

-Live spin classes: Peloton don't advertise a number of live classes per day, but the sessions are streamed from studios in London and New York with live classes typically starting at 6am or 7am UK time, to cater members worldwide (of which there are 3.6million).
-Classes range from 10 minute HIIT sessions to 90 minute endurance spins.
+Live spin classes: Peloton don't advertise a number of live classes per day, but the sessions are streamed from studios in London and New York with live classes typically starting at 6am or 7am UK time, to cater for members worldwide (of which there are 3.6million).
+Classes range from 10 minute HIIT sessions to 90-minute endurance spins.

 On-demand spin classes: There are thousands of on-demand sessions on the site.
-Once a live class has taken place it's added to the on demand so you can access at any time.
+Once a live class has taken place it's added to the on-demand offering so you can access at any time.